iDougas/iDougas/README.md

 ### Welcome to my profile
-### Here you can mostly find stuff that are not that useful for any situation
+### Here you can mostly find stuff that are not useful for any situation
 ### And I'm sorry if you've read them

 <!--